 iv Role of the media

 Although public campaigns by shareholders seeking strategic changes are uncommon,35 the media has emerged as a key player, for instance, in the engagement that Narayana Murthy, a founder of Infosys, had with its board in 2016 and 2017 (see Section IV.i).

 v Greater investor participation

 In the past, collective action issues held back shareholder activism, with investors preferring to simply exit their investments.
-However, mutual funds and other long-term investors in the Indian market now more actively engage with promoters (see Section IV).
-Part of this has been driven by regulation.
-Indian regulated mutual funds are now required by SEBI to vote on resolutions involving their portfolio companies and provide voting reports on a quarterly and annual basis.37 Efforts by India's insurance regulator to encourage market engagement by insurance companies (as summarised in Section V) are likely to continue this trend.
+However, regulatory developments have encouraged long-term investors in the Indian market to more actively engage with promoters (see Section IV).
+For instance, Indian regulated mutual funds are now required by SEBI to vote on resolutions involving their portfolio companies and provide voting reports on a quarterly and annual basis,36 and, in March 2017 the Insurance Regulatory and Development Authority of India published its Stewardship Code concerning investments by insurance companies in listed securities.